 How much does it cost to enter?

-As this is a two day event in the middle of a normal standard week long holiday the price is £1,950pp (2020 Price) this includes all flights from the UK, transfers in Norway, 7 nights’ accommodation, 6 days fishing (2 set aside in the middle for the Halibut competition) and entry in to the competition.
+As this is a two day event in the middle of a normal standard week long holiday that includes all flights from the UK, transfers in Norway, 7 nights’ accommodation, 6 days fishing (2 set aside in the middle for the Halibut competition) and entry in to the competition.

 How many teams will there be entering?

-We have booked the entire destinations so that’s 9 cabins and 9 boats.
-For 2022 Halibut competition we will be taking over another destination close by so we can double the number of entries.
+We have booked the entire destination so that’s 9 cabins and 9 boats.

 Can we have a guide fish with us?